rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 [**OAAB Saplings**](https://www.nexusmods.com/morrowind/mods/50334) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  This mod places saplings from OAAB_Data in most regions on Vvardenfell.

+* On MO2 installation, check the following options in the BAIN installer:
+  * [x] 00 Merged

 [**Get Wrecked**](https://www.nexusmods.com/morrowind/mods/51237)\
 Overhauls all shipwreck interiors with additional detail and individuality.